Nacho Varela

 Ignacio Andrés Arroyo Varela (born 24 January 2000) is a Chilean professional basketball player.

 Club career

 Ever since Varela joined Movistar Estudiantes in 2017, he has been coached by Javier Zamora.
 In July 2020, Arroyo extended the contract with his team until 2023.

+In July 2025, he signed for Gipuzkoa Basket of the Primera FEB.
+On July 11, 2026, he signed with Caja 87 Baloncesto of the Primera FEB.

 National team

 Varela has represented Chile at both senior and junior level.

 For both his country's U-15 team and U-17 team he won bronze at the South American Championship.
 At the 2017 FIBA South America Under-17 Championship he topped his previous performances by winning the gold medal.